— Jul 25, 2015

 Recently I’ve been playing with Elixir in my spare time.
 It’s a dynamic, functional programming language built atop the Erlang virtual machine.
 I try to practice TDD when writing software to encourage flexible designs.
 One habit of mine is writing out many tests early about how I imagine a thing to work.
 Of course all these tests fail initially which can be overwhelming when run together.
 It’s much more desirable to focus on one failing test at a time throughout the red, green, refactor process.

-script is a neat little tool to create, manage, and test your Elixir projects.
+Elixir’s mix script is a neat little tool to create, manage, and test your Elixir projects.

-runs tests with the built-in ExUnit
+By default, mix runs tests with the built-in ExUnit module.

 This module is intentionally designed to be very basic, providing a small API for testing your programs.